coverlet-coverage/coverlet/Documentation/MSBuildIntegration.md

 | MissingAll | Includes the assembly only if all documents can be matched to corresponding source files. |
 | None | No assembly is excluded. |

-Here is an example how specifiy the parameter:
+Here is an example of how to specifiy the parameter:
 ```
 /p:ExcludeAssembliesWithoutSources="MissingAny"
 ```